robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 Optional exercise:
-> Work with your team to rephrase these appropriately.
+> Work with your team or individually to rephrase these appropriately.
-When you are done enter your answers in this [Google Doc](https://docs.google.com/a/unomaha.edu/document/d/11Xr8GHBHfWJGLotiLoe-us1EZ4Qjn2msjfxHAKjs64Q/edit?usp=sharing).
+When you are done enter your answers in this [Online Word Doc](https://unomail-my.sharepoint.com/:w:/g/personal/rgandhi_unomaha_edu/EQAXIuhgQOdJnnIQyBw5_RYBVn9DtCclwTuSqs9BZ4iavA?e=YBxLlj).

 ---
 exclude: true